-- 1. New development within the Reinfeld Planning Area shall be serviced and connected to municipal infrastructure, including available municipal water and wastewater systems. - 2.
-Limited new development may be approved, subject to the discretion of the RM of Stanley Council, prior to the establishment of an operational community wastewater system and enhanced water servicing capacity the Reinfeld Planning Area, provided the following conditions are met: - a.
-Development shall not result in the creation of 2 or more new lots and future subdivision of the new parent lot shall not be permitted. - b.
+- Policies 1.
+New development within the Reinfeld Planning Area shall be serviced and connected to municipal infrastructure, including available municipal water and wastewater systems. - 2.
+Limited new development may be approved, subject to the discretion of the RM of Stanley Council, prior to the establishment of an operational community wastewater system and enhanced water servicing capacity in the Reinfeld Planning Area, provided the following conditions are met: - a.
+Consideration and approval of multi-lot subdivisions shall be contingent upon the condition that the lots will not be sold nor will there be any development or building permits issued prior to the formal approval of operational community wastewater and water servicing capacity. - b.
 Development shall not include a planned unit development. - c.
-New lots shall be sized to comply with provincial requirements for private servicing and private servicing must comply with all Provincial and municipal regulations. - d.
+Developments resulting in less than 2 new lots shall be sized to comply with provincial requirements for private servicing and private servicing must comply with all Provincial and municipal regulations.
+Future subdivision of the new lots or residual shall generally not be considered until such time that the operational community wastewater and water servicing capacity being approved. - d.
 In-ground wastewater disposal systems (e.g., septic fields) shall be decommissioned and removed and development shall connect to the community wastewater system once servicing is available.
 A development agreement shall specify the time in which a development must connect to the community wastewater system once it is made available. - e.
-Any building or dwelling should be sited in a manner that allows for subdivision of the parent lot in the future as surrounding lands are developed and to allow for efficient and cost-effective connection to the community wastewater system as it becomes available. - 3.
-Existing rural residential properties and agricultural dwellings in the Reinfeld Planning Area may continue to use on-site servicing systems until a time when they are able to connect to a community water or wastewater system.
+Any building or dwelling should be sited in a manner that allows for subdivision of the parent lot in the future as surrounding lands are developed and to allow for efficient and cost-effective connection to the community wastewater system as it becomes available.